bnagy/codeloops/README.md

 ## Contributing

-Fork and PR, but please don't.
+Fork and PR.
+Contact paper authors for other queries.